4. Data Cleaning

 • full_join(x,y) will keep areas A, B, and C.

-In our case, the data sets match perfectly, i.e. we only have an area B, so there is no practical difference.
+In our case, the data sets match perfectly, i.e. we only have an area B, so there is no practical difference between the four regular joins.
 I chose left_join() so the number of observations in my household survey is guaranteed to remain the same.
 To merge the roster to the household data, we use the join_by function:

 read_csv(here("data/SAFI_clean.csv"), na = "NULL") %>%